c-koster/movielens-wikidata/README.md

 ### Contents
 - [extract.ipynb](./extract.ipynb) extracts movie features in two steps. first it searches the movie title for a matching wikidata entry.
-Next, using the wikidata query service, it extracts the following features:
+Next, using the [wikidata query service](https://query.wikidata.org/), it extracts the following features from the wikidata knowledge base using SPARQL queries:
     - MPA rating
     - Bechdel and Mako Mori tests (passes/fails)
     - rotten tomatoes score ranging from 0.00 to 1.00